taskcluster/taskcluster-rfcs/rfcs/0164-worker-machine-image-building-automation.md

   we are forced to create the `proj-taskcluster.worker-image-builder` tasks from a decision task.
 The author is currently unaware of a reason this would be required.
-* The worker type is *manually* secured with a chain of trust gpg key by a trusted employee
+* The worker type is *manually* secured with a chain of trust ed25519 key by a trusted employee
 * Access to image building workers is restricted to only a small whitelist of trusted employees